openstack-archive/sahara-specs/specs/kilo/add-lib-subset-cm-api.rst

 Documentation Impact
 ====================

-Documents about CDH plugin prerequisites and enabling should be modifed, for cm_api is not required any more.
+Documents about CDH plugin prerequisites and enabling should be modified, for cm_api is not required any more.

 References